Energy-Efficient UAV-assisted LoRa Gateways: A Multi-Agent Optimization Approach: Introduction

-In this paper, we investigate the optimization of system energy efficiency (EE) in an unmanned aerial vehicle (UAV)-assisted multiple LoRa gateways deployment under dynamic environments and air-to-ground propagation.
+In this paper, we investigate the optimization of system energy efficiency (EE) in an unmanned aerial vehicle (UAV)-assisted multiple LoRa gateways deployment under dynamic environments and ground-to-air (G2A) propagation.
 Specifically, we jointly optimize SF, TP, bandwidth (BW), and end-device (ED) association under partial observability.
-To address this problem, we model the problem as a partially observable stochastic game (POSG) and propose two-stage solution: a channel-aware matching scheme for ED-UAV association and a multi-agent proximal policy optimization (MAPPO) framework for resource allocation.
+To address this problem, we model the system as a partially observable stochastic game (POSG), where multiple decision-makers interact within a dynamic environment, and each agent must act based solely on its own local, imperfect observations rather than possessing global knowledge of the system state.
+Based on this framework, we propose a two-stage solution: a channel-aware matching scheme for ED-UAV association and a multi-agent proximal policy optimization (MAPPO) framework for resource allocation.
 To the best of our knowledge, this is the first multi-agent reinforcement learning (MARL)-based approach for joint optimization in multi-agent systems.
-Our main contributions are: \begin{itemize} \item We formulate the joint resource allocation and association problem for EE maximization in UAV-assisted LoRa networks, accounting for ground LoRa ED mobility and realistic air-to-ground (A2G) channel propagation. \item We model the problem as a POSG under partial observability and we propose a two-stage solution combining channel-aware ED-UAV matching and a MAPPO-based centralized training with decentralized execution (CTDE) framework. \item Our simulations result show that our approach requires less environment steps to achieve convergence compared to other state-of-the-art MARL algorithms.
+Our main contributions are: \begin{itemize} \item We formulate the joint resource allocation and association problem for EE maximization in UAV-assisted LoRa networks, accounting for ground LoRa ED mobility and realistic G2A channel propagation. \item We model the problem as a POSG under partial observability and we propose a two-stage solution combining channel-aware ED-UAV matching and a MAPPO-based centralized training with decentralized execution (CTDE) framework. \item Our simulations result show that our approach requires fewer environment steps to achieve convergence compared to other state-of-the-art MARL algorithms.
 Additionally, during execution phase, our approach improved the system EE compared to both on-policy and off-policy RL. \end{itemize} The rest of this paper is organized as follows.
 In Section~\ref{Section_2}, the system model and optimization problem are introduced.
 In Section~\ref{Section_3}, we describe our proposed two-stage solution.
 The simulation setup and results are discussed in Section~\ref{Section_4}, and finally, we conclude the paper in Section~\ref{Section_5}.